Legal Information: Nevada

 What protections can I get in an order for protection against sexual assault?

-• Prohibit the abuser from contacting, intimidating, threatening, or interfering with you or any other person named in the order, including your family or household member(s); and/or
+- prohibit the abuser from contacting, intimidating, threatening, or interfering with you or any other person named in the order, including your family or household member(s); and

-• Include other restrictions on the abuser that the court considers necessary to protect you or any other person specifically named by the court, including members of your family or household.1
+- include other restrictions on the abuser that the judge considers necessary to protect you or any other person specifically named in the order, including members of your family or household.1

 1 N.R.S. § 200.378(1)